RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 During the provisioning phase, the API orchestrates all of the infrastructure, resources, and dependencies required by the request.

     {{% note %}}
 The term "provisioning" refers to all infrastructure changes required in order to apply the request.
-This includes provisioning new or additional infrastructure, but (depdending on the nature of the request) may also include de-provisioning (or releasing) currently used infrastructure.
+This includes provisioning new or additional infrastructure, but (depending on the nature of the request) may also include de-provisioning (or releasing) currently used infrastructure.
     {{% /note %}}

 The provisioning phase may require several minutes to complete.
 You can query the resource identifier to track the progress of the provisioning phase.